dryoni/ZeroSec/README.md

-# AWS Auto Access Keys Rotation
+# ZeroSec repo

- A Python script for rotating AWS Access keys in AWS credentials files (default is: ~/.aws/credentials)
+##Tools for providing extra security in AWS with Zero cost